robertkovax/LilyGo_E-Ink_Weather_Station/README.md

 [on this github page](https://github.com/lewisxhe/TTGO-EPaper-Series#note).
 This port uses the latest recommended screen driver, `GxGDE0213B72B.h`.

-The 3D design files are based on the initial design of [Sir.Puchtuning] (https://makerworld.com/en/models/647684-lilygo-t5-2-13-small-case?from=search#profileId-1024510)
+The housing 3D design files are based on the initial design of [Sir.Puchtuning](https://makerworld.com/en/models/647684-lilygo-t5-2-13-small-case?from=search#profileId-1024510)

 This port was built using PlatformIO in VScode.